-A 2(ii) undergraduate degree in a relevant subject, e.g. law, banking, economics, management, finance, from a university, or a similar qualification from any other institution is required.
+Entry to the MBA/Diploma in Banking and Law programme requires a 2(ii) undergraduate degree in a relevant subject, e.g. law, banking, economics, management, finance, from a university, or a similar qualification from any other institution.
 Alternatively, possession of a suitable professional qualification and relevant practical experience may also be accepted.
 In general, however, applicants are judged on their individual merits and age, work experience and other factors are also considered.

 Months of entry